cyscale/cyscale.com/src/pages/careers/account-executive.md

 * Emailing us at [hr@cyscale.com](mailto:hr@cyscale.com)
 * Writing us a message on LinkedIn
-* Applying directly to the job post via LinkedIn

 ## About Cyscale

 Our mission is to enable companies to build on the cloud with confidence.
-The Cyscale Cloud Platform, which is a SaaS product, helps people visualize and secure their resources such as VMs, functions, users, etc. across multiple cloud providers and cloud accounts.
+The Cyscale Cloud Platform, a SaaS product, helps people visualize and secure their resources such as VMs, functions, users, etc. across multiple cloud providers and cloud accounts.

 https://cyscale.com